 Our general employee compensation programs are substantially less weighted toward incentive compensation and equity awards than those for our executive officers.
 While managers below the executive officers do have incentive compensation tied to Company performance, and may receive equity awards in the form of restricted stock, the relative weight of their fixed salary compensation is much greater than for the executive officers.
 While some sales personnel are heavily dependent on sales-based commissions, the terms on which they may make sales are controlled by business unit managers and corporate-level bookings and revenue recognition procedures overseen and administered by non-sales executives.

-Although any compensation program can create incentives that may include an element of risk and prove to be inappropriate to future circumstances, or that may encourage behavior that proves to be risky for the organization, the Compensation Committee believes that our programs, for both executives and other employees, do not create a reasonable likelihood of material adverse effects for the Company.
-In reaching this conclusion, the Compensation Committee has considered the following:
+Although any compensation program can create incentives that may include an element of risk and prove to be inappropriate to future circumstances, or that may encourage behavior that proves to be risky for the organization, the Human Capital and Compensation Committee believes that our programs, for both executives and other employees, do not create a reasonable likelihood of material adverse effects for the Company.
+In reaching this conclusion, the Committee considered the following:

 - For the variable portion of compensation, the executive bonus program is focused on profitability while the executive equity program awards have a mix of time-based and multi-year performance-based vesting.
 We believe that these programs provide a check on excessive risk taking because to inappropriately benefit one would be a detriment to the other.
 In addition, we prohibit all our executive officers from short selling Mercury stock or from buying or selling puts, calls or other derivative securities related to Mercury stock.
 By prohibiting such hedging transactions our executives cannot insulate themselves from the effects of poor stock performance.